Gin Craze

 The Gin Craze was a period in the first half of the 18th century when the consumption of gin increased rapidly in Great Britain, especially in London.
 Daniel Defoe commented: "the Distillers have found out a way to hit the palate of the Poor, by their new fashion'd compound Waters called Geneva, so that the common People seem not to value the French-brandy as usual, and even not to desire it".

 Parliament passed five major Acts, in 1729, 1736, 1743, 1747 and 1751, designed to control the consumption of gin.
 Though many similar drinks were available and alcohol consumption was considerable at all levels of society, gin caused the greatest public concern.
-Although it is commonly thought gin or Jenever was the singular drink, "gin" was a blanket statement for all grain-based alcohols at the time.
+Although it is commonly thought gin or Jenever was the particular drink that became popular, at that time the word "gin" was also used as a general term for drinks distilled from grain.

 Increased consumption of gin

 Gin was popularised in England following the accession of William of Orange in 1688.
 Gin provided an alternative to French brandy at a time of both political and religious conflict between Britain and France.
 Between 1689 and 1697, the Government passed a range of legislation aimed at restricting brandy imports and encouraging gin production.
 Most importantly, the monopoly of the London Guild of Distillers was broken in 1690, thereby opening up the market in gin distillation.
-The production and consumption of English gin, which was then popular amongst politicians and even Queen Anne, was encouraged by the government.
+The production and consumption of English gin, which was then popular among politicians and even Queen Anne, was encouraged by the government.
 This encouragement was shown in the reduced taxes on the distillation of spirits.
-Additionally, no licenses were needed to make spirits, so distillers of spirits could have smaller, simpler workshops than brewers, who were required to serve food and provide shelter for patrons.
+No licenses were needed to make spirits and distillers could have smaller, simpler workshops than brewers, who were required to serve food and provide shelter for patrons.